 This distinguishes the excitement of a new relationship from the pursuit of deeper intimacy.
 We cannot work our way into a relationship with Christ any more than we can gain His favor by performing more obligatory religious rituals for Him.
 A husband and wife love each other—that is the basis for their relationship.
 Performing shared household responsibilities merely deepens their connection, appreciation, and fellowship.
-Deeper intimacy, however, involves spending quality time together, being vulnerable and open in all aspects of life.
-Intimate lovers intentionally unite themselves closer than any other relationship.
+Deeper intimacy, however, goes beyond all that.
+It involves spending quality time together and being vulnerable and transparent in all aspects of life.
+Intimate lovers intentionally get closer than any other relationship.

 Gaining Christ is all those elements and more.
 It also involves learning of Him and submitting to His will.
 As Lazarus’ sister, Mary, we sit in His presence and absorb His essence.
-The more we pursue Christ and deeper intimacy with Him, the more favor and fellowship we enjoy along the way.
+The more we pursue Christ and deeper intimacy with Him, the more favor and fellowship we enjoy.

 That I May Be Found in Him

 Being found in Christ means anyone who knows me is not surprised by my association with Jesus or my pursuit of Him.
-Any inquiry into or observation of my life should confirm my identity in and faithfulness to Him until He returns or until my death.
+Any inquiry into or observation of my life confirms my identity in and faithfulness to Him until He returns or until my death.

 There is no surprise that a husband and wife are always together, associated with each other, loyal to each other.
 A married relationship implies those behaviors.
 Their vibrancy exists not in simply achieving marital status but in building an enjoyable, fulfilling life together.